 Mother Teresa craft using her quote: “Do small things with great love” and tracing a heart on paper and then cutting out hand prints to glue inside the heart:

 Now and then when we are home and relaxing in the evening, we make popcorn, gather the blankets, turn off the lights and have a family movie night.
 Finding Dory, The Emperor’s New Grove and The Peanuts are a few of our favorites.

 The last few years, as our children have grown from immobile babies to active, energetic kids, we’ve developed a few family traditions that we only do once a year in the fall: a trip to the pumpkin patch and a visit to the apple orchard.
 Both are huge hits with the kids and perfect activities for the whole family!
 Both of these activities are a bit pricey but totally worth it.

 Fall is the perfect time to get out and appreciate the changing scenery, the vibrant colors, the crisp fresh air, and the glory of God’s nature.
 Walking along paths, lounging in the backyard, or riding on horseback are all great ways to slow down, take deep breaths and enjoy the season around us.

 We are going to miss all the gorgeous fall weather we were blessed with this year now that it is finally getting too cold to enjoy these same activities.
-But we sure did love the fall while it lasted and we are thankful for so many fond memories in 2016!
+But we sure did love the fall while it lasted and we are thankful for so many fond memories during this season!